d3christ/spanwiki/wiki/manual/old-manual/old-manual-index.md

 ```
 TO DO:
- – regression-coefficients.md links to a Makecoeftable.py page which does not exist, there link is broken.
  – scanning-notices.md page links to a Protocols page which does not exist, therefore link is broken.
  – computing-resources.md page links to a Scripts page which does not exist, therefore link is broken.
 ```